Get,

 Is black coffee good for high blood pressure?

 Black coffee’s caffeine content can temporarily elevate blood pressure, but regular consumption doesn’t seem to significantly increase the risk of hypertension in most individuals.
-However, those with existing high blood pressure should monitor their intake and consider alternatives or decaffeinated options to manage their condition effectively.
+However, those with existing high blood pressure should monitor their intake and consider alternatives or decaffeinated options to manage their condition effectively13.
+Its best to discuss this with your healthcare provider first.

 Can black coffee cause acne?